 How much sugar a day?

-So a question comes that where should we get sugar and how much is okay?
+So a question comes that what are good sources of sugar and how much is okay?

 Sugar consumed from daily diets like fresh fruits and food is enough to meet the daily needs of a healthy person.
 Added sugars (white sugar, corn syrup, concentrated juice, etc.) should be limited or avoided as much as possible.